LGBTQ culture in Los Angeles County: Night life

-Bars were the “primary social institution of homosexual life after WWII."
+Bars were the “primary gay social institution in cities" after World War II.
 They provided places for queer folks to meet friends and find potential partners.
 Moreover, queer bars in LA were considered to be the most public aspect of homosexual life in the mid-20th century: the spaces themselves helped shape burgeoning individual and collective identities.
 However, the newfound visibility of gay bars frequently led to violent raids by the Los Angeles Police Department.
 In fact, “In 1969 alone the Los Angeles Police Department made 3,858 arrests under the category of crime it used to persecute homosexuals."

 Moreover, the police raids and subsequent protests at The Black Cat Tavern and The Patch in 1967 are often credited with igniting the mainstream LGBT Movement (prior to the protests at Stonewall).
 In honor of the Los Angeles LGBT community, The Black Cat Tavern was deemed a “Historical-Cultural” monument by the Los Angeles City Planning Department in 2008.

 Other noteworthy gay bars in Los Angeles include: